MessageFlow-Vercom/azure-dev/Send-Email-Azure-LogicApp-MessageFlow/README.md

 - In "Status Code" field press “/”, select the “Insert dynamic content” button, and select "Status Code"
-- Do the same with the body field
+- Do the same with the "Body" field

 <img width="881" height="448" alt="" src="https://github.com/user-attachments/assets/82d032d5-52a7-4ed6-a928-cc0a5838df23" />

-- On the Logic App designer top toolbar, select Save.
+- On the Logic App designer top toolbar, select "Save".

 ---